Huotes/CommitMaker/README.md

 Computers make very fast and very accurate mistakes.

 If you work in an office with Chuck Norris, don't ask him for his three-hole-punch.

+All browsers support the hex definitions #chuck and #norris for the colors black and blue.